crowdAI/crowdai/doc/leaderboard.md

 ## crowdAI Leaderboard

+The crowdAI leaderboard is a summarized view of submissions made against a challenge, for each challenge round.
+The leaderboard will contain a single entry for each participant, which is their personal top score for the round.

+### Submissions

+The leaderboard nominates how many submissions have been made by a participant, and these can be accessed via an accordion.

+### Highlighted rows

+### Ranking Window

 **OUT OF DATE - needs a rewrite**

 The crowdAI leaderboard is completely dynamic and built from submission data via a series of SQL views, using the Scenic gem (from Thoughbot).